 HOW TO MAKE POTION BOTTLES FOR HALLOWEEN DECOR

 It is really easy to make your own magical potion bottles and you will feel a bit witchy yourself adding the ingredients into the bottle.
 Experiment with different ink and makeup color combinations to get fun new results.
 Watch the video below or scroll for the step-out tutorial.

 Halloween Potion Bottles

-- Fill a glass bottle with a cork stopper about 90% full with rubbing alcohol.
+- Pour rubbing alcohol into a glass bottle with a cork stopper until it is about 90% full.

 - Remove the ink cartridge from a marker or highlighter.

 - Carefully squeeze the ink into the bottle.
 Replace the cork stopper and shake to mix.

 - Add powdered shimmery makeup in a contrasting color into the bottle.

 If you don’t use loose pigment, you can break up pressed eyeshadow, highlighter, etc., and add that in.
 You DO NOT want to use matte makeup.
 Use something that has shimmer or glitter.